juanMarinero/juanmarinero.github.io/content/en/blogs/hugo_page_bundles.md

 - Alternative set the [url](https://gohugo.io/content-management/urls/#url) front matter `url: leaf_bundle_to_branch_bundle`.
 But now `<baseURL>/leaf_bundle_to_branch_bundle/post_2/` will be inaccessible.

-So, in summary, `index` scripts are rendered if they are located where they should, that means in a *leaf bundle*.
+So, in summary, `index.md` scripts are rendered if they are located where they should, that means in a singlepage *leaf bundle*.

 Note.
 For a deep dive of the `hugo list all` command check the [bonus section](#the-hugo-list-all-command).